Private GPT vs ChatGPT: Which AI Solution Is Right for Your Business?

 - Clear acceptable use policy.
 Written guidelines that specify which AI tools are approved for which use cases, with regular training to reinforce the boundaries.

 This approach gives employees the speed and accessibility of ChatGPT for everyday tasks while protecting sensitive data through Private GPT.
-K3 Technology helps clients implement this hybrid model, including the policies, training, and technical guardrails that make it work.
-Schedule a free AI readiness assessment to see which approach fits your business.
+K3 Technology helps clients implement this hybrid model, including policies, training, permission design, and technical guardrails.
+Talk with K3 about AI readiness to see which approach fits your business.

 How to Get Started with Private GPT

-Deploying Private GPT doesn't have to be a massive IT project.
-Here's the typical process when working with K3 Technology:
+Deploying Private GPT should be scoped around the workflows and data sources that matter most.
+Here is the typical process when working with K3 Technology:

 Frequently Asked Questions